KamilleModules/Ekom/doc/models/product-box.md

                 different colors for instance).

 - stockText: string, the text to display
+- hasDiscount: bool, whether or not this product has a discount.

-- displayPrice: string, the price to display, based on ekom preferences/rules
+- priceWithoutTax: string, the formatted price without taxes, without discount
-- displayPriceUnformatted: float, the price to display but unformatted (it might be used for further computations, it has been added to the model but shouldn't be used by the templates)
-- priceWithoutTax: string, the formatted price without taxes
+- priceWithTax: string, the formatted price with taxes, without discount
-- priceWithoutTaxUnformatted: string, the unformatted price without taxes (not intended to be displayed)
+- priceWithoutTaxDiscount: string, the formatted price without taxes, with discount
-- priceWithTax: string, the formatted price with taxes
+- priceWithTaxDiscount: string, the formatted price with taxes, with discount

+- displayPrice: string, the price to display, either the priceWithoutTax or the priceWithTax, based on ekom preferences/rules
-- priceWithTaxUnformatted: string, the unformatted price with taxes (not intended to be displayed)
+- displayPriceDiscount: string, the discounted price to display (either the priceWithoutTaxDiscount or the priceWithTaxDiscount), based on ekom preferences/rules

 - taxDetails: array of items, each item having the following structure:
     - amount: the percentage applied for that node (which in case of merged taxed is the sum of all taxes)
     - labels: an array of labels of taxes used for that node